srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Once we've finished designing our network structure we can (almost) start *training* the network by feeding the MNIST images into it.

-## Initialize Neural Network Layer
+## Initialize the Network

-Before we start training our network we need to reset or initialize our network layer.
+Before we start training our network we need to reset or initialize all values in the layer.
-In particular, all 3 components of a `cell` (*perceptron*) need to be reset:
+All 3 components of a `cell` (*perceptron*) need to be reset:

 ```
 1. Set all inputs to 0